parker45/twitterprojpt2/README.md

 ## Honor Code

 This is an **individual project** and should not be done in a group.
 Do not plagiarize other students or online code to complete the assignment.

-In addition to the normal honor code rules, the following additional rules are in effect for your usage of Github.

-* Do not add collaborators to your Github fork.
-This is audited in Github and will be visible to the instructor.
-* Do not open pull requests for your work back into the main repository.
-This will allow all other students to see your work.

 ## Tips